timdonnelly/Advance/README.md

 ****

-##### Should I use it?
-Advance shines when:

-* You are building gesture-based interactions that use physics to reflect the behavior of the real world.
-* You need to animate custom types with per-frame callbacks.
-* ???.
-Advance is extensible, making it easy to build custom animation and simulation types.

 ##### Requirements
 * iOS 10+, tvOS 10+, or OS X 10.12+
 * Swift 4.0+ (Xcode 9 or higher)

-[Please see the documentation](http://timdonnelly.github.io/Advance/docs) and check out the sample app (AdvanceSample) in the project for more details.
+[Please see the documentation](http://timdonnelly.github.io/Advance/) and check out the sample app (AdvanceSample) in the project for more details.

-### Notes

-##### Thread safety

-Advance classes are **not** thread safe, and expect to be used from the main thread only.

-### Status
+### Contributing

-*Suggestions / pull requests / etc are welcome!*
+*Suggestions / pull requests / etc. are welcome!*

 ### Usage

 There are several ways to integrate Advance into your project.

 * Manually, as a framework: simply add the `Advance.xcodeproj` to your project and add `Advance.framework` as an "Embedded Binary" to your application target (under General in target settings).
 From there, add `import Advance` to your code and you're good to go.

-* Swift Package Manager (experimental).

 * Carthage: add `github "timdonnelly/Advance" "master"` to your `Cartfile`.